Purchasing a ticket is easy:

 You should activate your mobile ticket (found in your Ticket Wallet) just before boarding Metrolink.
 Your Ticket Wallet is the place where all of your purchased tickets will be found.
 The Ticket Wallet is a tab on the home screen of the Metrolink App.
 Tickets remain active for the duration of your trip.
 Upon request, simply show the activated ticket screen with changing colors to the fare enforcement personnel.
 Activation of every ticket type is required prior to boarding including Monthly, 7-Day and Weekend Day Passes.

 Not at this time.
-We are working to make this feature an available option in the Summer of 2017.
+We are working to make this feature an available option in a future app update.
 Customers should continue using their Corporate Quick Card to retrieve paper tickets from ticket vending machines.

 Fare enforcement personnel will inspect mobile tickets visually by checking the color-changing ticket screen on your device, or may ask to view/scan the barcode on your activated ticket.
 Tap “view barcode” to show the mobile ticket barcode to fare enforcement personnel.